- Oops!Something went wrong.Please try again later.

 For children, try this DEET-free, GMO-free and skin-friendly Kids Herbal Armor, 60ml, S$6.17.

 4. It pays to be a kiasu parent

-Apart from dressing your child in attire that covers the arms and legs, ensure the little ones’ strollers and carriers has a mosquito netting.
+Apart from dressing your child in attire that covers the arms and legs, ensures the little ones’ strollers and carriers has mosquito netting.